 But east is 90° clockwise from north in a mirror image, which is what you see in any optical system that reflects light an odd number of times.
 The usual culprit is a star diagonal (right-angle attachment at the eyepiece) on a refractor or Cassegrain-style telescope.

 Note that this is different from the image merely being upside down.
-In that case you could just turn the map upside down too.
-A mirror image cannot be made correct no matter how you turn it.
+In that case you could just turn the map around upside down too.
+But a mirror image cannot be made correct no matter how you turn it.

 To get a correct image you can simply take out the diagonal and reinsert the eyepiece to view straight through.
 This is especially important to do to your finderscope, if it came with a diagonal.
 But straight-through viewing with a refractor or Cassegrain is rarely practical unless your target is near the horizon.